Germany Ecovillage Tour

 7 DAYS | Max group size: 14

-Right after the Ecovillage Gathering (July 13–18), join Ecovillage Tours for an immersive week exploring Germany’s living laboratories of cooperation and sustainability.
+Right after the European Ecovillage Gathering (July 13–18, 2026), join Ecovillage Tours for an immersive week exploring Germany’s living laboratories of cooperation and sustainability.
 This curated tour is designed to be a meaningful continuation of your Gathering experience.

-You’ll visit 5 diverse ecovillages and intentional communities, including some of the largest and most established in Europe.
-From re-inhabited ancient castles to thriving permaculture gardens, experience the real-world application of ideas explored during the Gathering.
+You’ll visit 5-7 diverse ecovillages, communes and intentional communities, including some of the largest and most established in Europe.
+From re-inhabited ancient castles to thriving permaculture gardens, political activism and shared economy, natural building innovations, conscious relating, arts and small community-run enterprises, experience the real-world application of ideas explored during the Gathering.

-Tour departs directly from the Gathering site at Nature Community and concludes at the airport in Munich.
-Tickets to the GEN Europe Ecovillage Gathering sold separately.
+The tour departs directly from the Gathering site at Nature Community and concludes in Munich, at the airport and/or a train station.
+Tickets to the GEN Europe Ecovillage Gathering are sold separately.
 Learn more and get your tickets here.

 Extend your Gathering experience with an ecovillage journey across Germany